SuprajaKalva/Mast-Lab-PROBES/README.md

 # Mast Lab - PROBES Implementation
-> This repository contains information regarding the software backend for our rodent odor discrimination apparatus from our paper/lab.
+> This repository contains information regarding the software backend of our rodent odor discrimination apparatus from our paper/lab.

 ## Requirements